 Ransomware, malware, and phishing scams make the headlines, but these attacks are just the beginning.
 The bigger problem is uncontrolled SSH access.
 SSH Keys quietly connect every business environment.
 This SSH access is considered the plumbing layer and invisible to business decision makers, similar to the water pipes running through your walls, but mounting evidence shows that this plumbing layer is leaking.
 Recent hacker activity shows attackers are actively scanning web servers for SSH keys to exploit.

 Wordfence advisory shines spotlight on mass key scanning

-Wordfence has logged attacker activity as the attacker tries to scan a variety of file directory paths to find the location of any accessible private SSH keys that are not protected.
+Wordfence, a security company, identified a new attack focused on mass-scanning of websites for private SSH Keys.
+Wordfence released an advisory to ensure the wider web community is aware of this new activity and the clear threat it represents.
+Wordfence has logged attacker activity as the attacker tries to scan a variety of file directory paths to find the location of any accessible private SSH Keys that are not protected.

 The graph below, demonstrates the sudden spike in SSH scanning traffic captured by Wordfence:

 Private SSH keys found in the wild